pdemaria/bootstrap-starter/README.md

 Bootstrap Starter
 =================

 A basic, responsive, Bootstrap 3.0 template-building environment..
 Most likely production ready.
-The ultimate goal of this project is to create a fairly bulletproof template.
+The ultimate goal of this project is to create a fairly snappy, bulletproof template-authoring environment with some of my favorite stuff.

 ##Getting Started